VaeiFork/TurnInPlace/README.md

 ### _Future Updates_
 * Custom Gravity
 * Mover 2.0 out of the box support
+	* This depends on Mover 2.0 ever becoming actually _good_

+### 1.3.2
+* Change Editor module to EditorNoCommandlet
+	* Project-specific use-cases can interfere with commandlets

 ### 1.3.1
 * Add missing include (generally inconsequential)